ronnieholm/FSharp-onion-architecture-sample/docs/architecture/ADR007-dependency-injection.md

 ```

-in a way which supports multiple hosts.
-With ASP.NET, we use JWTs for identity
+in a way which supports multiple host environments.
+With ASP.NET, we use JWTs
-which requires access to `HttpContext`.
-But we can't pass `HttpContext` into
+for identity which requires access to `HttpContext`.
+But we can't pass
-`AppEnv` as that would make it host specific.
+`HttpContext` into `AppEnv` as that would make it host environment specific.

 Instead we implement `UserIdentity` in the web layer (as opposed to the
+infrastructure layer, although technically they're both infrastructure), and
-infrastructure layer), and pass the constructed instance to `AppEnv`.
-This way
-`UserIdentity` can accept any dependency it needs without affecting the
+pass the instance to `AppEnv`.
+This way `UserIdentity` can accept any dependency
-interface.
-Request handlers inside the application layer then make authorization
+it needs without affecting the interface.
+Request handlers may then make
-decisions based on `GetCurrent`.
+authorization decisions based on `GetCurrent`.

+Technically the environment is dependency injection -- it forms a [composition
+root](https://blog.ploeh.dk/2011/07/28/CompositionRoot) -- through a service
+locator.
+Conceptually, the environment is a mediator between core and the
+outside world.
+That mediation happens though a set of instantiated services is
+an implementation detail.

 ### Comparison to Wlaschin book

-One could make the argument that passing `IStoryRepository` instead of only the
-needed functions we're still not explicit enough about dependencies.
-But passing
-individual functions leads to more arguments.
-Passing individual interface
-implementations is the middle ground between a single `IAppEnv` argument and
-individual functions (but perhaps we should backtrack and pass `IAppEnv`.
-Handlers aren't that long anyway and one can extract a list of depedencies by
-searching handler code for `env.`).

-While Wlaschin doesn't have an explicit `appEnv`, he still has to combine
+While Wlaschin's example doesn't have an explicit environment, it still has to
-depedencies (the many functions).
-It just so happens more free floating in his
+combine depedencies (the many functions).
+It just happens more free floating in
 code.

 ## Decision

-The `AppEnv` is a [composition
-root](https://blog.ploeh.dk/2011/07/28/CompositionRoot) and an example of a
-service locator, albeit not one which permeates the layers.
-So too is the .NET
-DI container when used explicitly within classes not instantiated by framework
-code.
+Opt for parsing `AppEnv` through the call stack.
+It makes dependencies a little
+opaque, but simplifies the code overall.

 ## Consequences